What’s the Best Way to Housebreak a French Bulldog Puppy in an Apartment?

 Crate training does not mean leaving your puppy confined for long periods.
 Regularly let them out to their designated potty area and give plenty of play and interaction time.

-In the same genre : How to Introduce Clicker Training to a Stubborn English Bulldog?
+Have you seen this : How to Introduce Clicker Training to a Stubborn English Bulldog?

 Designating a Potty Spot: Familiarity Breeds Success